micc83/lazyResp/README.md

 * Large screen no retina 1920x1440 ~ 322Kb * 10 images = 3.220 Kb
 * Large screen retina 2560x1920 ~ 483Kb * 10 images = 4.830Kb

-The first thing i noticed is that small screen total image size (430Kb) is ridicoulous if compared with any of the other sizes.
+The first thing i noticed is that small screen images total size (430Kb) is ridicoulous if compared with any of the other sizes.
 So i started doing some test using Chrome Dev Tools to limit the bandwidth to Edge/3G connection on small and medium screen size.
 The only condition in which the website was fully usable was indeed with the small images set.

-The problem is that most of the javascript plugin available to handle responsize images are loading directly the screen fitting image so untill all the high res images are fully loaded the website isn't usable at all.
+The problem is that most of the javascript plugin available to handle responsize images are loading directly the screen fitting image so untill all the high res images are fully loaded the website isn't really usable.

 With jQuery lazyResp small screen images load first while screen fitting image are loaded only after the window is fully loaded replacing previous loaded small images.